Kleinflammenwerfer: Service History

+Western Front

 The Kleinflammenwerfer was first used against French troops in October 1914.
 Reports of the weapon's effectiveness stated that French soldiers ran away from the device, out on to open field, where they were subsequently mowed down by German machine gunners.

 The Kleif was then deployed on a larger scale on July 30, 1915, during the Second Battle of Ypres at Hooge.
 It was the first German flamethrower attack against British troops, commencing at 3:15am.
 A second wave of flamethrower pioneers were stopped by rapid fire but attempts to counter-attack failed and most of the captured trenches were consolidated by the Germans.

 At the Battle of Verdun in 1916, the Germans would again deploy the Kleif against the French.
 Flamethrower pioneers accompanied stormtroopers during the initial attacks throughout the established front lines.
-Places like Bois de Haumont, Bois de Herbebois, and Le Morte Homme were all subjected to various flamethrower attacks.
+Places like Bois de Haumont, Bois de Herbebois, and Le Mort Homme were all subjected to various flamethrower attacks.
 On June 4, 1916, during the fighting within Fort Vaux, German soldiers requested groups of pioneers armed with the Kleif to enter the fort.
 Much to the horror and dismay of the French defenders, gouts of liquid fire began to pour over their positions.
 Flames and oily black smoke filled the tight hallways, igniting everything and suffocating the combatants of both sides.
 These weapons made conditions inside the fort nearly uninhabitable.
 Despite the use of the flamethrowers, the French soldiers were able repel the attacks with machine guns and grenades.

 The Kleif would continue to be used in various scale attacks throughout the Western Front until the end of the war.